Speed up the conveyancing process - how to take control

 If the buyer's circumstances change, or the survey finds problems or that the property is overvalued, the lender may be unwilling to lend sufficient funds.
 This may lead to delays as the price is renegotiated, or to the buyer dropping out entirely.
 This is less of a risk with a cash buyer.

-In addition, a chain-free buyer is generally more attractive than a buyer in a chain (i.e. a buyer who must sell their current property before they can complete the purchase of your home).
+Also, a chain-free buyer is generally more attractive than a buyer in a chain (i.e. a buyer who must sell their current property before they can complete the purchase of your home).
 A first-time buyer, buy-to-let investor or someone buying a second home is not dependent on any other parties to complete the sale.

-A buyer in a chain is reliant on all the other transactions in the chain completing in order to buy your home.
+A buyer in a chain is reliant on all the other transactions in the chain completing to buy your home.
 The longer the chain, the more parties there are, and the more chances for delays, or for something critical to go wrong somewhere, causing the whole chain to collapse.

 Collect all necessary documents, warranties and certificates